British Literature and Its Division Into Various Periods

 Middle English Period

-The middle English term is used to denote the literature of the 14th century to 1470.
+The Middle English term is used to denote the literature of the 14th century to 1470.
 During this time period, there was a cultural and language transition in British literature.
-London-based English became the favourable English language and the printing press also started to print in this language.
+London-based English became the favored English language, and the printing press also started to print in this language.
+High culture and the lawmakers of the country were the main reasons for this change.

-The history of Middle English is often divided into three periods:
+The history of Middle English is divided into three periods:

 1. Religious